Finding What Matters: Anchoring Context Knowledge with Evolving Indices for Iterative Retrieval: Evaluation Result

 \section{Evaluation Result}

 In this section, we first evaluate the performance of various iterative RAG reasoning methods, followed by an ablation study to investigate the contribution of individual modules in \method{}.
-We then examine the role of the graph structure during the iterative process and analyze the effectiveness of \method{} in knowledge anchoring and utilization.
-In addition, we evaluate Vanilla RAG under different retrieval depths in Appendix~\ref{appendix:vanilla} and analyze knowledge utilization across indexing formats in Appendix~\ref{appendix:knowledge_utilize}.
-We further report inference time for iterative RAG models in Appendix~\ref{appendix:inference_time}, along with attention visualizations cases in Appendix~\ref{appendix:attention_case} and a case study in Appendix~\ref{appendix:case_study}.
+We then show the effectiveness of index in \method{} during answer generation and iterative retrieval.
+In addition, we show the attention visualization in \method{} during iterative retrieval in Appendix~\ref{appendix:attention}.
+Finally, we show a case study in Appendix~\ref{appendix:case_study}.